hristinaina/curly-fishstick/README.md

 # Stroke prediction

+Stroke prediction is a project implemented as the university project for "Machine Learning" course.
 This project is a machine learning model for predicting strokes.
-The project uses ensemble models to make predictions and is implemented in Python.
+It uses ensemble models to make predictions and is implemented in Python.

 ## Installing / Getting started

-1. CD into the folder where requirements.txt can be found and run the following command in your terminal to install the required packages
+1. Position in the root folder and run the following command in your terminal to install the required packages

 ```shell
 pip install -r requirements.txt
 ```

-2. Run the script itself
+2. Run the script by executing the following command in your terminal

 ```shell
 python main.py